Frequently Asked Questions

 - Part of an officially recognized UH unit Your department or staff office must be officially recognized by the University.
 Temporary organizations, non-registered RIOs, and non-University groups may not apply.

 - Executive sponsor An executive sponsor must approve your request for participation.
-For departmental websites the executive sponsor would be the department chair.
-From staff offices the senior office administrator would be the executive sponsor.
-For specific programs and projects the principle investigator would be the executive sponsor.
+For departmental websites, the executive sponsor would be the a dean, director, department chair, a senior office administrator or principal investigator.

 In-House PHP and MySQL expertise

 For our PHP/MySQL web hosting service, you must have someone on your staff who can develop with PHP and MySQL.
 This service provides no support for learning PHP or MySQL and cannot respond to issues resulting from a lack of expertise.
 For this reason, we do not accept units without any in-house experience.

 If your website is compromised the first time for failure to maintain your code, your website will be quarantined (pulled from public viewing) and you will be issued a first warning.
 A second violation will result in a ban from UH Hosting Website Services for a 6-month period.
 A third violation will result in a permanent ban from the UH Hosting Website Service.

 - Intended deployment within UH web space Your website URL must be part of the hawaii.edu name space.

 Commercial applications are allowed only for official UH business.
 Departments must comply with all university policies and procedures regarding handling of sensitive information such as credit card numbers, personally identifiable information (PII) and PCI compliance.
 Policies/procedures include, but not limited to:

 EP 2.214 - Institutional Data Classification Categories and Information Security Guidelines